grayad/DevNet/README.md

 ### Project Description

 DevNet is a fully functioning full stack application that works as a social media platform for developers seeking jobs.
-DevNet also allows developers and companies to interact as developers can make profiles listing skills and companies can make job posting so developers can see.
+DevNet also allows developers and companies to interact as developers can make profiles, listing skills and companies can make job postings so developers can see.

 ### Instalation